Joseph A. Lombardo

 Auto accidents are another a significant cause of TBI.
 As with falls, some accidents may be completely free of fault — but many others involve an element of reckless or careless driving, both of which are strictly prohibited under New Jersey law pursuant to N.J.S.A.
 39:4-96 and 39:4-97.
 If you were hit by a car or hurt in a car accident, the driver who struck you could be held liable if he or she was violating traffic safety laws, such as driving while intoxicated (DWI), speeding excessively, or texting while driving (i.e. distracted driving).

-Common Medical Effects of TBI
+Common Medical Side Effects of a TBI

 Even a relatively mild brain injury can have dramatic negative effects on day-to-day life, while severe brain injuries can leave their victims completely incapacitated and unable to partake in any of the activities they once enjoyed.
 In addition to causing physical and emotional suffering, most brain injuries also burden their victims with extreme financial hardship due to a devastating combination of hospital bills, missed work, psychological and/or physical therapy, surgeries, medications, and the need to purchase medical equipment and/or hire caregivers to assist with daily tasks.